 People continue to destroy mangabey habitat by logging the trees in their forest homes and hunting the monkeys illegally for bushmeat.
 And because mangabeys are such fruit lovers, they tend to raid fruit plantations and are often killed as pests.

-The Association of Zoos and Aquariums (AZA) has a Species Survival Plan (SSP) for mangabeys.
-The SSP is set up to help mangabeys in the wild and works with various zoos to help them care for these primates.
+The Association of Zoos and Aquariums has a Species Survival Plan (SSP) for mangabeys to help them in the wild.
+The SSP also works with various zoos to help them care for these primates.
 San Diego Zoo Global is involved in the SSP effort to protect these forest monkeys from extinction.